adeolaxdeus/alx-low_level_programming/README.md

 * 0x07-pointers_arrays_strings - More in depth into pointers and array, implementation of multidimensional arrays.

 * 0x0A-argc_argv - What is and how to use argc & argvommand line arguments and arguments to main, how to compile with unused variable.

+* 0x0B-malloc_free - Memory allocation, automatic and dynamic.Implementation and use of malloc and free.

+*